pypy/pypy.org/posts/2022/11/toy-optimizer-virtuals.rst

 The interpreter  walks the operations of a block, executing each one in turn.
 It uses the ``info`` field to store the result of each already executed ``Operation``.
-In this interpreter sketch we stop at the first ``print`` that we execute and return its argument.
+In this interpreter sketch we stop at the first ``print`` that we execute and return its argument for the simple but bad reason that it makes ``test_interpret`` easier to write.

 Objects in the interpreter are represented using a class ``Object``, which stores the object's field into a Python dictionary.
 As written above, this is a